 This paper documents a robust pattern from diverse sequential bargaining settings: agents favor offers that split the difference between the previous two offers.
-Our settings include price negotiations, insurance claims, trade tariffs, and even a TV game show.
-We argue that classical game theory cannot convincingly explain these findings.
-Instead, we propose a robust-inference argument under which the two last offers might bound potential surplus.
-Split-the-difference offers can then be viewed as a fair division.
-Consistent data patterns in each setting point to split-the-difference offers as a strong bargaining norm.
+Our empirical settings include used-cars, insurance claims, home sale, trade tariffs, a TV game show, eBay, and auto-rickshaws.
+These even-split offers are more likely to be accepted, less likely to spur exit by the opponent, and more likely to be followed by subsequent splitthe-difference offers if bargaining continues.
+We propose several theoretical frameworks to explain this behavior, including an inference argument under which split-the-difference offers can be viewed as an equal split of the potential surplus.